18F/identity-pki/doc/getting-started.md

 client_key               "#{current_dir}/user.pem"
 chef_server_url          "https://chef.login.gov.internal/organizations/login-dev"
 cookbook_path            ["#{current_dir}/../kitchen/cookbooks"]
 ```

+**WARNING:** The Chef Identity Management plugin seems to be not very robust.
+It has a bug where if you need to modify these values in the web interface,
+this will have **no effect**, and your changes will be silently ignored.
+If you
+do need to edit `knife.rb` or the other parameters, be sure to clear out the
+values from the Jenkins workspace before running jobs again, with something
+like this:

+    rm -rf /var/lib/jenkins/workspace/Deploy*/.chef

-I would love to make this automatically configured too, but it stores these things as secrets, which means that they are encrypted on a host-by-host basis, so there's no good way to template-ize them that I know of.
+I (tspencer) would love to make this automatically configured too, but it stores these things as secrets, which means that they are encrypted on a host-by-host basis, so there's no good way to template-ize them that I know of.

 #### 11.3.3 Jenkins/ELK Password Hash